Master of Arts in Teaching (M.A.T.), Adolescent Education (Grades 7–12, Initial/Professional)

-During student teaching and within the college calendar, teacher candidates attend professional education seminars on campus required by the School of Interdisciplinary Studies and Education.
+During student teaching and within the college calendar, teacher candidates attend professional education seminars on campus required by the College of Arts and Sciences.
 The demands of the student teaching placement require a five-day-a-week commitment for the professional semester.
 A student teaching orientation program and handbook provide additional information to the candidates at the beginning of the professional semester and student teaching experience.

-The checklist for the admission requirements to student teaching can be obtained from the School of Interdisciplinary Studies and Education, Office of Field Experience and Student Teaching.
+The checklist for the admission requirements to student teaching can be obtained from the College of Arts and Sciences, Office of Field Experience and Student Teaching.

 The program is organized to build knowledge and skills through carefully developed course content and related field experience.
 It culminates with student teaching, research methods and assessment, and the planning and implementation of a field project.
 The program of studies should be followed as designed; exceptions may only be made with approval of the program chair.

-In addition to the courses and experiences above, candidates in the Childhood Education Program must complete the following non-credit required workshops:
+In addition to the courses and experiences above, candidates in the program must complete the following non-credit required workshops: